.

 The Silver Duster replaced the time-honored Gold Duster with unique red/black strips outlining the lower body character line matched by red vinyl or optional Boca Raton cloth/vinyl interior.
 The Valiant sedan carried on with basic, Custom and Brougham models.
 The Scamp came out with a new lowline Scamp Special to accompany its basic and Brougham editions.

-Don Sherman reported that the Dart Sport, the oldest design of the group with a chassis dating back to 1967, beat out a Pontiac Trans Am, a Ford Cobra II and a Chevy 454-equipped pickup, on sheer volocity alone, a "strong number two."
+Thus, as Don Sherman reported, the oldest design of the group (with a chassis dating back to 1967) beat out the 455 Pontiac Trans Am, Ford Cobra II, and a 454-equipped Chevy pickup, a “strong number two.”

 He then went on to credit another "attribute," its bland appearace, an ability to blend into traffic as if it were a lane divider.
 Not only was it the fastest sedan but it likely had the lowest ticket-summons potential of the group.
 But, he concluded that, after blowing the doors off Trans Ams, it could revert to its spinster status with a ride like that of a church pew.